catvasily/eegfhabrainage/preprocessing/README.md

         python3 -m pip install myst_parser
         python3 -m pip install sphinx_rtd_theme

+        # For fitting model to the power spectra
+        # NOTE: originally this package was called fooof, and it still exists
+        # with the highest version 1.1.0.
+But the package is continued as specparam now
+        python3 -m pip install specparam	# Lately upgraded to version specparam-2.0.0rc1

+        # For multi-dimensional embeddings and clustering
+        python3 -m pip install pip --upgrade
+        python3 -m pip install -U scikit-learn
+        python3 -m pip install umap-learn

         deactivate
 ```
 - In your sbatch scripts, use commands
 ```
+        module load StdEnv/2020		# To get Python 3.8.10, since 2024
         module load python/3.8.10
         module load scipy-stack/2022a

         cd <your working folder>
         source mne/bin/activate